R9n/hpp-prevent/README.md

 -   **canIgnoreBodyParse**: This controls if you want or not to parse the top level body properties in search of prototypes patterns

+-   **deepSearch**: This controls if you want to perform a deep search in request body and query objects, this perform a full scanning of query and body objects. but **TAKE CARE**.
+If the payload received is too large this can lead to a system degradation.
+I sugest to limit the maximum payload size of the request ( this is another best practice security).
+This way you will be safe to parse the full body of the request.

 ```
 const hppPrevent = require('hpp-prevent');